-Back Issue # 162 October 2025 (magazine review)
+Back Issue #162 October 2025 (magazine review).

 As the cover of this ‘Back Issue’ shows, it is going mad!
 Obviously, a reference to the usual cast of idiots but also to any characters with ‘mad’ in their names.
 It even has a guest editorial by Richard Fowlks, a Mad!
 Fan.

-Writer Dewey Cassell has a look at the work of Al Jaffe (1921-2023) who did the ‘Snappy Answers…To Stupid Questions’ over the years for ‘Mad!’ magazine.
-They aren’t in every issue so, probably like me, if you only picked up the odd issue periodically you might have missed them.
-I can’t recall the 10 collected books being readily available in the UK.
 Basically, each cartoon has a question with three sarcastic answers for the obviously stupid thing to say and even lined spaces for you to add your own.
-Whether it stops people asking stupid obvious questions or making people give putdowns is hard to say.
-In the UK, it’s more a politeness to say something sarcastic than nothing at all.
+It is difficult to determine whether it prevents people from asking stupid, obvious questions or encourages them to make put-downs.
+In the UK, it’s more polite to say something sarcastic than nothing at all.

-Writer Don Vaughn looks at the various super-hero interpretations in ‘Mad!’ magazine.
+Writer Don Vaughn looks at the various superhero interpretations in ‘Mad!’ magazine.
 I hadn’t realised with the latter editions, they were also in colour.
-Vaughn also notes that these creators had some affection for the comicbooks to be able to nail some of the absurdities.
+Vaughn also notes that these creators had some affection for the comic books to be able to nail some of the absurdities.

-Writer John Kirk examines the rise of Harley Quinn from animation to the fourth famous DC character in their comicbooks.
-If her creator, Paul Dini, hadn’t been home being sick, he might well have never created her.
-She has also adapted to each change in the DC Universe reality.
-I think, in part, this has to do with her conceptual idea being unique to her and she’s mostly human, Probably the nearest contender is Lobo but he’s alien and clearly amoral and prefers dolphins to hyenas and rarely visits Earth.
+I think, in part, this has to do with her conceptual idea being unique to her and her being mostly human.
+Probably the nearest contender is Lobo, but he’s alien and clearly amoral and prefers dolphins to hyenas and rarely visits Earth.
 Not sure if I would want Harley as a friend, though, because she’s probably a little crazier than me.

 GF Willmetts